Agoric/documentation/main/ertp/api/amount-math.md

 Note that numbers in a value are represented as type `BigInt`, which allows for arbitrarily large numbers. `BigInts` are depicted as an integer with an appended "n"; e.g. `10n`, `137n`.
 See the [`BigInt` section in the JavaScript Distributed Programming Guide](/guides/js-programming/bigint.md) for details.

+## Brand parameters

+Note that many `amountMath` methods have a `brand` argument, either required or optional.
+For the ones with an optional `brand` argument, you should use it if you need to do an "absolute" check on the brand in the `amount` argument(s).
+In this case, you want to use the `brand` you got from the issuer (or from Zoe) as the optional parameter to compare the `amount` `brand`(s) to.
+If they are not equal, an error is thrown.

 ## makeLocalAmountMath(issuer).
 DEPRECATED 20-03-2021